 As an option we make the flashlight and pistol magazines with elastic or kydex retention and open tops.
 The pocket flap offers protection from the elements and keeps items from becoming lost during a foot pursuit or physical altercation.
 This is an option that we leave up to the individual, and usually depends on their training and department policy.

 As a rule we do not place pockets above the pistol to avoid interfering with the draw of the weapon.
 The cuffs above the handgun do not normally cause any interference.
 Some factors to consider when designing your vest are the style holster you use, how far from your body the gun sits, and the ride height of the gun on the belt.
 If you use the beefier handcuffs than we do not recommend placing the cuffs on the gun side of your vest.

-We welcome feedback on any of our products.
-We are always working to improve the function and comfort of our vests.
+We welcome feedback, or evaluations of our armor carriers.
+We are always working to improve the function and comfort of our external armor carriers.